About Relevance Generative Answering (RGA)

 Important

-Relevance Generative Answering (RGA) is an AI-powered Coveo Machine Learning (Coveo ML) capability that generates answers to complex natural language user queries in Coveo-powered search interfaces.
+A Coveo Machine Learning (Coveo ML) Relevance Generative Answering (RGA) model generates answers to complex natural language user queries in a Coveo-powered search interface.

 Note

-Relevance Generative Answering flow
+Relevance Generative Answering flow | Coveo

 2. As it normally does, the query passes through a query pipeline where pipeline rules and machine learning are applied to optimize relevance.
-However, in addition to the traditional lexical (keyword) search, RGA introduces a semantic search layer.
-Semantic search improves search results by understanding the contextual meaning (semantics) of words and phrases in a long form user query to find the most relevant content.
-It does this by using document-level word embeddings to retrieve the items in the index with high semantic similarity with the query.
-For more information, see Document-level content retrieval.
+However, the Semantic Encoder (SE) model adds vector search capabilities to the search interface in addition to the traditional lexical (keyword) search.
+Vector search improves search results by using embeddings to retrieve the items in the index with high semantic similarity with the query.

-6. The GPT LLM generates the answer based only on the passages that are in the prompt, and then streams the generated text back to the search interface where it appears along with the traditional search results.
+6. The generative LLM generates the answer based on the prompt instructions and using only the chunks of text that are in the prompt.
+The answer is then streamed back to the search interface where it appears along with the traditional search results.
 The generated answer is presented along with citations that reference the content that was used to generate the answer.
 Clicking a citation opens the corresponding item.
 If the user applies filters to the search results, the answer regenerates on-the-fly based on the selected filters.
+For more information, see RGA component features.

-Relevance Generative Answering result elements
+Relevance Generative Answering result elements | Coveo

 1

-The answer that’s generated by the RGA feature.
+The answer that’s generated by RGA.

 2